n1nj4sec/pupy/README.md

 ## Development

-If some of you want to participate to pupy development, don't hesitate !
-All help is greatly appreciated and I will review every pull request.
+If some of you want to participate to pupy development, don't hesitate!
+All help is greatly appreciated and all pull requests will be reviewed.

 Also there is small [note](https://github.com/n1nj4sec/pupy/wiki/Development) about development.
 Please run flake8 before doing any commits.
 File with config is [here](pupy/tox.ini).

 ## Contact